 D&D has specific legal obligations regarding the collection, processing, transfer, storage, and disposal of personal data.
 The procedures and principles set out herein must be followed at all times by the company, its employees, contractors, or other parties working on behalf of the company.

-Throughout this policy the term “individuals” usually means customers but will also mean staff members (current and former employees), job applicants, contractors, suppliers, advisers and professional consultants and marketing contacts.
+Throughout this policy the term “individuals” usually means customers but will also mean staff members (current and former employees), job applicants, contractors, suppliers, advisers and professional consultants.
 For the purposes of this policy, the term is usually synonymous with the legal term “data subject”.

 All Personal Data Collected, Processed And Held By D&D Must Be: